 Subgroup Industry Co-Chairs

 The subgroup Co-chairs are provided by Aker Solutions and Bilfinger Salamis who already have experience in Power to Gas and other technologies from the Power2X stable.
-This newly launched subgroup currently has over 50 members but we are keen to grow this membership by adding companies from the oil and gas sector as well as more companies from the hydrogen production and energy storage supply chains.
+This newly launched subgroup currently has 67 members but we are keen to grow this membership by adding companies from the oil and gas sector as well as more companies from the hydrogen production and energy storage supply chains.

 New companies interested in joining this subgroup should complete our DeepWind membership form on our main cluster page here (click this link to open in new tab).
 Existing members can just flag up their interest in joining the subgroup to the cluster manager, Paul O'Brien.

 List of Power2X Subgroup members